-Validations in the Base Schedule
+Validations in Base schedule

 To be able to deal with shift warnings upfront when creating a shift, the Base Schedule features both preliminary and final validations.
-The shifts will be preliminarily validated against the employee's main agreement and against the current date.
+The shifts will be preliminarily validated against the employee's agreement and against the current date.
 Once the shifts are rolled out in the Schedule, they are validated a second time but towards the actual date(s) they are rolled out for.

 This system of dual validations is convenient in the case of, for instance, an employee having one agreement valid January 1 - July 1 and then another one July 2 - December 31.
 The two agreements may have different rules concerning maximum break time, max hours per day etc. In this scenario, if the Base Schedule is created and rolled out on January 1, the preliminary validations may result in a different amount of and/or other validation messages than the second validation.

-Management of Validations
+Management of validations

 Validations appear during rollout.
 The flow is as follows:

 - Build your Base schedule

 - Click "Roll out" in the right upper corner of your base schedule and select the period across which you want to roll out the Base schedule.